 A core group of runners, who are among the most experienced Ultra runners in northern Nevada, devise the year’s training schedule based on the needs and race goals of the Striders’ Ultra group.

 The ultra training group normally runs together Tuesday and Thursday evenings, at various locations throughout Reno, as well on Saturday and Sunday mornings.
 Run distances on weeknights is usually in the 9- to 12-mile range, with long runs on Saturdays stretching from 16 to 30 miles.
 Most of the runs are done on trails, with a good amount of climbing and descending.
 Times, locations and driving directions, are posted each Monday on the Training Schedule page, as well as the Truckee Meadows Running Facebook.

 To be considered for the Striders’ Western States lottery, you must have done and do the following:

 - Submitted a brief statement explaining how you have contributed to the Striders’ mission and success over the past year.

-- If you have volunteered at Strider events which have traditionally served as the basis for volunteer hour requirements (The Canyons 100K Deadwood aid station; Silver State 50/50; Foresthill aid station at Western States; Tahoe Rim Trail Endurance Runs Tunnel Creek aid station NIGHT SHIFT only), please list any of these four events at which you’ve volunteered and the number of volunteer hours you have accumulated.
+- Accumulated at least 25 hours of volunteer time at Strider events which serve as the basis for volunteer hour requirements (The Striders’ Canyons aid station; Silver State 50/50; Foresthill aid station at Western States; Tahoe Rim Trail Endurance Runs Tunnel Creek aid station NIGHT SHIFT only).
+Please list any of these four events at which you’ve volunteered and the number of volunteer hours you have accumulated.